 Let’s take a look at some reasons that a company might want to monitor the cost per hire.

-Measuring and monitoring cost per hire provides companies with valuable insights into the relationship between hiring costs and the number of positions filled.
 Only with knowledge of the actual cost can action be taken to scale and optimise.

 For example, most (paid) job advertisements expire 30 days after they are published and lose their visibility.
 If no successful recruitment has been made during this time, further high recruitment costs are steadily incurred by republishing the job ad over and over again.